nataliep3/flower_vision_DATA4380_np/README.md

 # Project Title

-* **One Sentence Summary** Ex: This repository holds an attempt to apply LSTMs to Stock Market using data from "Get Rich" Kaggle challenge (provide link).
+* **One Sentence Summary** This repository outlines an attempt to use transfer learning models to classify images of flowers using the dataset "Flower Images Dataset" on Kaggle, found [here](https://www.kaggle.com/datasets/aksha05/flower-image-dataset)
 ## Overview

 * This section could contain a short paragraph which include the following: